junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The angel comes back to him in the morning, just as he promised.

 "Take me," Jimmy looks at him as he walks closer.
 He doesn't flinch this time when the angel stands on the side of his bed, only a step away.
 He looks up at him, staring into those eyes, looking inside.
 "Take me instead of my daughter.
-My only last wish is to take my daughter somewhere safe.
+My last wish is to take my daughter somewhere safe.
 I won't question you again, I won't fight against you."

 He takes a breath.
 "I'm yours now, Castiel, utterly and completely.
 Yes."